 Mix together the pepper, paprika, sugar, salt, 1 teaspoon of dry mustard and cayenne into a dry rub.

 Cover the entire ham with a light coating of oil to help hold the spices in place.
 Season generously, Give it some loving, with the dry rub.
 At this point, you can cover and place in the roast in the refrigerator until ready from one hour to even overnight.

-You will be hot smoking at about 220°F to 250°F for 3 to 5 hours, depending on the depth of smoke flavor you wish to achieve.
+Fire up your Louisiana Grill on Smoke mode.
+Put the ham on the grill and smoke at about 225°F to 250°F for 3 to 5 hours, depending on the depth of smoke flavor you wish to achieve.

 Prepare the basting sauce by mixing together the chicken stock, 3/4 cups of pineapple juice, vegetable oil, 1/2 tsp dry mustard and cloves.
 Warm over medium heat and baste ham every 1/2 hour.